Editorial Policy

 What we cite

-When an article makes a factual claim — about the history of a practice, psychological research, or safety data — we prefer sources in this order:
+When an article makes a factual claim — about the history of a practice, psychological research, safety data, or law — we prefer sources in this order:

-1. Peer-reviewed research (Journal of Positive Sexuality, Archives of Sexual Behavior, Psychology & Sexuality, etc.)
+2. Peer-reviewed research (Journal of Positive Sexuality, Archives of Sexual Behavior, Psychology & Sexuality, Journal of Sexual Medicine, etc.)

-2. Books by long-practising authors (Easton & Hardy, Midori, Jay Wiseman, Philip Miller)
+4. Books by long-practising authors (Easton & Hardy, Midori, Jay Wiseman, Philip Miller, Lee Harrington)

 We do not cite Reddit threads, anonymous forum posts, or AI-generated content as authoritative sources — though we may reference them to describe community sentiment.